JeffersonLab/clas12root/README.md

 Examples are given for running in interactive ROOT sessions and ROOT-Jupyter notebooks.

-## New : from version 1.9.0 an external `hipo` install is required before building clas12root
+From version 1.9.0 an external `hipo` install is required before building clas12root

 We now use an external `hipo` repository.
 This must be pointed at with the environment variable `$HIPO` when installing.